intel-secl/docs/docs/product-guides/Foundational & Workload Security/25 Deploying Intel SecL Use Cases Using Helm.md

 trustagent:
   image:
-    name: <user input> # Trust Agent image name<br> (**REQUIRED**)
+    name: <user input> # Trust Agent image name (**REQUIRED**)

   nodeLabel:
     txt: TXT-ENABLED # The node label for TXT-ENABLED hosts<br> (**REQUIRED IF NODE IS TXT ENABLED**)
     suefi: "SUEFI-ENABLED" # The node label for SUEFI-ENABLED hosts (**REQUIRED IF NODE IS SUEFI ENABLED**)

   config:
-    tpmOwnerSecret:  # The TPM owner secret if TPM is already owned, recommended to leave blank for a null secret unless the TPM is already owned with a different secret
+    tpmOwnerSecret:  # The TPM owner secret if TPM is already owned.
+Recommended to leave blank for a null secret unless the TPM is already owned with a different secret

-  hostAliasEnabled: false # Set this to true for using host aliases and also add entries accordingly in ip, hostname entries. hostalias is required when ingress is deployed and pods are not able to resolve the domain names
+  hostAliasEnabled: false # Set this to true for using host aliases.
+Also add corresponding entries for ip and hostnames. hostalias is required when ingress is deployed and pods are not able to resolve the domain names
   aliases:
     hostAliases:
       - ip: ""